soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

    and got an error instead (The `Left` constructor with a string or a custom error type).

-In our program we use `data` types to model the different kinds of content types in our markup language.
+In our program, we use `data` types to model the different kinds of content types in our markup language.
 We tag each structure using the data constructor and provide the rest of the information (the paragraph text, the list items, etc.) in the `<types>` section of the data declaration for each constructor: